survivejs/webpack-book/manuscript/output/01_targets.md

 ### Setting Up a Library

-In order to have something to build, set up a module as follows:
+To have something to build, set up a module as follows:

 **lib/index.js**